-The research included ethnography in six DSS in Israel, representing various settings and cultures: one department in a low-income rural town, one in a high-income rural town, one in a low-income urban neighborhood, and one in a high-income urban neighborhood.
-A department serving mainly Jewish Ultra-Orthodox clients and one serving Palestinian clients was selected to represent these two groups' differing cultural nature.
+The six DSSs chosen for study represent various settings and cultures: a low-income rural town, a high-income rural town, a low-income urban neighborhood, and a high-income urban neighborhood.
+In addition, a department serving mainly Jewish ultra-Orthodox clients and one serving Palestinian clients were selected to provide representation of these two groups' cultures.

 The ethnography included interviews with relevant workers and the collection of relevant documents, both physical and digital.
-When deemed necessary, it also included participation in staff meetings.
-For ethical reasons, personal data on clients was not collected and omitted when research participants accidentally reported them.
+When deemed necessary, we also participated in staff meetings.
+For ethical reasons, personal data on clients were not collected and were omitted when research participants accidentally reported them.

-Interviews focused on the description of day-to-day routine work with families.
-Participants were asked to describe their daily work, focusing on the role fathers take in this work.
-When needed, the participants were asked to provide examples of families that are typical (or not typical).
+Interviews focused on the day-to-day routine work with families.
+Participants were asked to describe their daily work, focusing on the role that fathers take in it.
+When needed, the participants were asked to provide examples of typical and atypical families.

-Ethnographies began with three family social workers in each DSS (except one, in which the entire team consisted of two workers).
-Following these interviews, researchers picked other workers deemed relevant to the project, following either participants' recommendations or analysis of interviews.
-Forty-three workers have been interviewed – most of them family social workers, but also intake workers, child protection officers, custody officers, team heads, department managers, and deputy managers.
+In the first stage we interviewed three family social workers in each DSS (except in one DDS, where the entire team consisted of two workers).
+We then interviewed other workers who were deemed relevant to the project, based either on participants' recommendations or on our analysis of the initial interviews.
+This study reports on interviews with 43 workers; most were family social workers, but we also interviewed intake workers, child protection officers, custody officers, team heads, department managers, and deputy managers.

-Interviews were recorded and transcribed and translated by the interviewer when not conducted in Hebrew.
+Interviews were recorded, transcribed, and translated by the interviewer when not conducted in Hebrew.
 Data were analyzed using Atlas.ti qualitative analysis software, identifying common themes within and between interviews and departments.

 Findings

-As described above, this paper's main argument is that the work routine of family social workers in the DSS prioritizes working with one person in each family – in contrast with the refulation and guidelines of the family social worker described above.
-Below we will describe the empirical support for this claim.
-We will begin by describing this assumption's implicit nature; we will then provide an account of this assumption's different manifestations – the focus of father engagement on complex situations, the preference for mothers-focused programs on the organizational level, and the engagement of fathers in the absence of mothers.
-We will then move to explore the reasons for the primary contact person assumption and its causes.
+As described earlier, this article's main argument is that the work routine of family social workers in the DSS prioritizes engaging with one person in each family, in contrast with the policies and guidelines for family social work.
+This section presents the empirical support for this claim.
+We begin by describing the implicit nature of the primary contact assumption and then provide an account of three of its manifestations: the preference for mother-focused programs on the organizational level, the focus on father engagement in complex situations, and the engagement of fathers in the absence of mothers.
+We then explore the reasons for and causes of the primary contact person assumption.

 The Implicit Nature of the Primary Contact Person Assumption

-Formal work routines or other documentation in the Ministry of Labor and Social Affairs (MOLSA) and the DSS do not document a preference for working with one parent.
+Formal work routines, policies, and practice guidelines in MOLSA and the DSS do not document a preference for working with one parent.
 Indeed, one of the primary documents of the MOLSA defining the work of family social workers, titled 'An Outline for Family Social Worker Intervention in the Departments of Social Services,' stresses the importance of connecting with all family members:

-One must note that reality points to the fact that most clients of the department's services in practice are women, and an essential role of the family social worker is to provide accessibility to the department's services to all family members, that is also to men and children (Weisberg-Nakash, 2017, p.
+One must note that reality points to the fact that most clients of the department's services in practice are women, and an essential role of the family social worker is to provide accessibility to the department's services to all family members, that is also to men and children.
+(Weisberg-Nakash, 2017, p.
 17)

-The outline stresses that the expectation for the social worker to be in contact with all family members.
-However, in doing so, it acknowledges that 'reality points to the fact' that this is the exception and not the rule.
-Similarly, most research participants claimed, on the one hand, that they attempt to work with all family members equally; on the other hand, they testify that most clients are women.
-As Anat, a social worker from a low-income rural department describes her work:
+In emphasizing that the expectation is for the social worker to be in contact with all family members, this document, however, acknowledges that 'reality points to the fact' that this is the exception and not the rule.
+Similarly, most research participants claimed, on the one hand, that they attempt to work with all family members equally; on the other hand, they acknowledged that most clients are women.
+Anat, a social worker in a department in a low-income rural community, describes her work this way: